knocklabs/docs/pages/notification-feeds/customizing-ui.md

 ### Targeting a specific workflow to have buttons

 A common use case is to only show action buttons for certain workflows.
-You can achieve this via the `item.source` property, which exposes a `WorkflowSource`.
+You can achieve this via the `item.source` property, which exposes a `WorkflowSource`:

 ```jsx
 import {